William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Flavell later built the California Inn from which the district took its name.
 The inn stood on the east side of Barnes Hill above the east portal of the Lapal Canal which had been opened in 1798.
 Flavell's brother-in-law was Henry Chinn who farmed 165 acres/ c70 hectares nearby and employed 50 workers.
 It is likely that Chinn supplied the barley for Flavell's brewery.
 This pub was closed and demolished in the 1930s and a new one opened at the north end of Barnes Hill immediately after Alwold Road.
 A petrol station now stands on the inn site.

 Also on Stonehouse Lane stands the Stonehouse, the east part of which is built in Elizabethan brick.
-The west part, however, is certainly older.
+The west part is even older.
 Built of local sandstone with walls over a metre thick, it may have been the base of a medieval watchtower.
 A small number of farms in Birmingham were named stone houses because stone as opposed to timber was a fairly unusual building material in these parts.
 Outhouses were later made of stone taken from the ruined Weoley Castle.

 Click to enlarge the images below.

-Left: California clay pit photographed by W J Harrison in 1896 - image from the British Geological Survey website, Geoscenic used in accordance with their term and conditions.
+Left: California clay pit photographed by W J Harrison in 1896 - image from the British Geological Survey website, Geoscenic used in accordance with their terms and conditions.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.